 Add a Virtual Node

-Typically you want to push your apps to a “real edge board” (such as a Raspberry Pi with AI accelerator attached).
-However, if you do not have an edge board to test on, you can simulate one using the Virtual Node feature.
+Typically you want to push your apps to a “real edge node”.
+However, if you do not have a device to test on, you can simulate one using the Virtual Node feature.

-Adding a Virtual Node sets up a new Ubuntu VM locally and registers it as a node to a Darcy Cloud project via the edgectl CLI. macOS and Windows users can create Virtual Nodes using Darcy Cloud Portal and edgectl.
+Adding a Virtual Node sets up a new Ubuntu VM locally and registers it as a node to a Edgeworx Cloud project via the edgectl CLI.
+MacOS and Windows users can create Virtual Nodes using Edgeworx Cloud Portal and edgectl.
 Linux users can directly use the Register Node command on their terminal.

 Prerequisites

-Log into Darcy Cloud and select the project to which you want to add the node.
+Log into Edgeworx Cloud and select the project to which you want to add the node.

 Add Virtual Node